top of page

 Understanding Individual Duty of Care

 Individual duty of care involves the moral and legal obligation every person has to prevent harm to others.
 It's more than just "thou shalt not murder."
-These are established in the laws of Society which apply to everyone in everyday social situations.
-If one was to break those laws, they may be prosecuted in a Civil proceeding.
-Negligence that results in harm to another person or damage to another's property is a violation of duty of care and may result in a civil proceeding.
+These are established in the laws of Society which apply to everyone.
+Negligence that results in harm to another person or damage to another's property is a violation of duty of care and may result in a Civil proceeding.
 For example, a mother and father have a duty of care to their children.
 A hospital has a duty of care to its patients.
-A renter has a duty of care to look after the place they are renting.
+A restaurant has a duty of care to serve food that does not make people sick.
 Police have a duty of care to citizens to prevent foreseeable harm.

 Per Section 5H of the Civil Liability Act 2002 No 22 - NSW Legislation an individual does not have a duty of care to warn another of obvious risk, unless the person asks for information about known or associated risks of an activity or course of action, or if there are other laws that require notice be provided, or if the person is a professional offering a service where risk of harm or personal injury or death is a possible consequence of the service.

-Similarly, in Section 5M of the Act if a person presents risk warnings to another person about a recreational activity and the other person engages in that activity this does not of itself mean that the person who gives the risk warning to the other person owes a duty of care to that person to take precautions to avoid the risk of harm from the activity.
-Neither are they required to establish that the person received or understood the warning that was given or was capable of receiving or understanding the warning that was given.
+Likewise, according to Section 5M of the Civil Liability Act, if a person gives risk warnings to someone about a recreational activity and that person engages in the activity, it does not automatically mean that the person who issued the warning has a duty of care to persuade them to follow the warnings.
+They are also not obligated to prove that the person received or understood the warning or was able to receive or understand the warning provided.

 Any person that comes to the aid of another in an emergency is protected by Good Samaritan laws which offer legal protection to people who give reasonable assistance to those who are, or whom they believe to be injured, ill, in peril, or otherwise incapacitated.
 (The protection is intended to reduce bystanders' hesitation to assist, for fear of being sued or prosecuted for unintentional injury or wrongful death.)
 Under Section 57 of the Civil Liability Act 2002, a good samaritan does not incur any personal civil liability in respect of any act or omission done or made by the good samaritan in an emergency when assisting a person who is apparently injured or at risk of being injured.